Mark 12:30 "Love the Lord your God with all your heart and with all your soul and with all your mind and with all your strength."

-To love the Lord with all our strength means to love him “exceedingly,” “richly”, “lavishly”, with reckless abandon out of simple devotion.
+To love the Lord with all our strength means to love him "exceedingly," "richly," "lavishly," with reckless abandon through simple devotion.

-Loving Him with all our strength is to love with our resources, our abilities and our time.
+Loving Him with all our strength is to love the Lord with our resources, our abilities, and our time.
 To fully love Him with what we find our hands to do, our eyes to see, our ears to hear, our feet to go, and our mouths to speak.

 1. Love Him with what we find our hands to do.

-We are to serve the Lord diligently, being His hands extended in our world.
+We are to serve the Lord diligently, being His hands extended to our world.
 We love Him by giving a cup of cold water to those in need (Matt.
 10:42).
 By feeding the poor.
 By laying hands on the sick.
 By lifting our hands in worship.
 By playing an instrument.
 By writing an article.
-By working with excellence.
+By working our jobs with excellence.
 The list can go on and on.
-Our hands serve a major purpose in loving God with all our strength.
+Our hands serve a significant purpose in loving God with all our strength.